ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

   Acceptable formats of authentication credentials include CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
 Future formats would be acceptable to use as long as they comply with the criteria defined above.

+This application profile does not define additional parameters to be used in the exchange of Token Transfer Request and Response (OPT2).

 # Client Group Communication Interface at the KDC {#kdc-interface}

 In order to enable secure group communication for the Pub-Sub Clients, the KDC provides the resources listed in {{tab-kdc-resources}}.

+The entry of each resource specifies the CoAP methods by means of which it is admitted to access that resource, for nodes with different roles in the group or as non members.
+Except for accessing the /ace-group resource with the FETCH method and the /ace-group/GROUPNAME resource with the POST method, all other operations are admitted only to current members of the security group with name GROUPNAME (REQ11).

-Each resource is marked as REQUIRED or OPTIONAL to be hosted at the KDC.
+Each resource is marked as REQUIRED or OPTIONAL to be hosted at the KDC (REQ9).

 | KDC resource | Description | Operations  |
 | ------------ | ----------- | ------------|